rht-labs/tech-exercise/docs/2-attack-of-the-pipelines/3c-nordmart-pipelines.md

 Where `imageTag` will be the tag it outputs.

 **Parameters:**
-   * oldcommit - SHA hash of the previous commit
+   * `oldcommit` - SHA hash of the previous commit
-   * newcommit - SHA hash of the current commit
+   * `newcommit` - SHA hash of the current commit

 ![build-image-flag-task](./images/build-image-flag-task.png)

-When any files aother than the files included in `tektonIgnore` change, build-image flag is marked as true.
+When any files other than the files included in `tektonIgnore` change, build-image flag is marked as true.

 #### 4 - stakater-buildah-v1 🏗

 The task contains a small buildah script that builds image using the source code and pushes it to nexus repository.
-If `BUILD_IMAGE` flag obtained from the previous task is set to false, this task only retags the previous image and does not build it again.
+If `BUILD_IMAGE` flag obtained from the previous task is set to false, this task only re-tags the previous image and does not build it again.

 The task takes parameter needed to build and push the image as parameters, such as the image repository, image tag, and dockerfile, etc